IJCEH now accepts submissions via our ScholarOne submission website.

-The International Journal of Clinical and Experimental Hypnosis publishes research and clinical papers dealing with hypnosis in psychology, psychiatry, the medical and dental specialties, and allied areas of science.
-There are four types of Journal contributions you might make.
-The editors encourage submission of articles devoted to clinical counseling issues and specific techniques applicable to the treatment of both psychological and medical disorders.
+The International Journal of Clinical and Experimental Hypnosis publishes research and clinical papers dealing with hypnosis in psychology, psychiatry, medical, and dental specialties, and allied areas of science.

 Basic Research and Theory Articles

-Research papers should conform to the usual conventions and structure.
+Research papers should conform to standard conventions and structure.
+Studies must be rigorous in methods and analyses.
 Integrative theory papers, carefully grounded in empirical work, are encouraged.

 Clinical Research and Theory Articles